RehanSaeed/rehansaeed.github.io/content/posts/2016/seo-friendly-urls-asp-net-core/index.md

 # The FriendlyUrlHelper

-The `FriendlyUrlHelper` was inspired by a famous StackOverflow question '[How does Stack Overflow generate its SEO-friendly URLs?](https://stackoverflow.com/questions/25259/how-does-stack-overflow-generate-its-seo-friendly-urls/25486)'.
+The `FriendlyUrlHelper` was inspired by a famous Stack Overflow question '[How does Stack Overflow generate its SEO-friendly URLs?](https://stackoverflow.com/questions/25259/how-does-stack-overflow-generate-its-seo-friendly-urls/25486)'.
 The full source code for it is shown below.

 ```cs
 /// <summary>